V for Vendetta (2005)

 Evey Hammond: I guess whatever you did to me worked better than I imagined.

 Lewis Prothero: [on TV screen] I'll tell you what I know.
-This is not a man.
+I know this is not a man.

 Lewis Prothero: What is he?